umarhassan-mitodl/4.s67-fall-2016/content/pages/final-project.md

 {{< resource uuid="f4391ef8-dfdc-9858-57a3-6e6f9228defc" href="https://youtu.be/aP4PWnEzFPQ" >}}

-Students who participated in the field trip created a [collective video, _Travelogue of the Undocumentable_](https://youtu.be/aP4PWnEzFPQ), which documented their trip to Utah, Arizona, New Mexico and Texas.
-An accompanying [blog post](http://arts.mit.edu/notes-field-outside-looking/) is available at the Arts at MIT website.
+Students who participated in the field trip created a {{% resource_link "06beac69-c34b-469a-a751-9fa526a1e9bb" "collective video, _Travelogue of the Undocumentable_" %}}, which documented their trip to Utah, Arizona, New Mexico and Texas.
+An accompanying {{% resource_link "6da0c1b9-4df1-4a4e-871e-814edd0d183c" "blog post" %}} is available at the Arts at MIT website.

 Final Project Assignments
 -------------------------